sv-bootcamp/goober-prototype/README.md

 - https://github.com/sv-bootcamp/wiki/wiki/Code-Style-Review-Guide

 ## About this project
-- In this time, I tried to do TTD using Tape and Enzyme.
+- In this time, I tried to do TDD using Tape and Enzyme.

 ## install